eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 1. **Identity Bootstrap procedure** - For initial "cold start" establishment of verifiable identity in environments not yet provisioned.
 This profile is a concrete instantiations of the Challenge/Response model and provides a comprehensive alternative to the bearer-token model in heterogeneous environments.

-2. **Attestation Renewal procedure** - A lightweight, single round-trip attestation procedure for continuous verification of established identity and state, ideal for long-running workloads and TEEs.
+2. **Attestation Renewal procedure** - A lightweight, single round-trip attestation procedure based on post-handshake attestation [@?I-D.fossati-tls-exported-attestation] for continuous verification of established identity and state, ideal for long-running workloads and TEEs.

 ## Multi-Cloud and Heterogeneous Environments